 HELPFUL TIP: Installing a food sink with an integral drainboard will provide you with a food prep surface for items washed in the sink.
+Garbage disposals are not allowed on prep sinks.

 Ventilation hoods: A ventilation hood is required at a grill line, or where other cooking equipment and high temperature dish machines are located, to prevent the accumulation of grease, heat, condensation, smoke and vapors.